Exclusive!

 virtual performance

-During the COVID-19 lockdown in Ontario,
+During the COVID-19 lockdown in

-the Alexander Mackenzie High School Symphonic Band put
+Ontario, the Alexander Mackenzie High School

-on ‘a socially
+Symphonic Band put on ‘a

-distanced, virtual’ performance of Mannin Veen.
+of Mannin Veen.

 They played a shortened version of Mannin